The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?

 \section{Acknowledgements}

+We thank the anonymous referee for their constructive comments, which greatly improved the present manuscript.
 EC thanks Papa IV for His countless blessings.
 RF, LB acknowledge financial support from the Swiss National Science Foundation (grant no PP00P2$\_$194814).
 EC, RF, MB acknowledge financial support from the Swiss National Science Foundation (grant no 200021$\_$188552).
 SW received support from NASA grant 80NSSC24K0838.
 JG gratefully acknowledges financial support from the Swiss National Science Foundation (grant no CRSII5$\_$193826) and funding via STFC grant ST/Y001133/1.
 DJS is supported by The Brinson Foundation through a Brinson Prize Fellowship grant.
 LT is grateful to the University of Zurich for supporting this work.
 We acknowledge PRACE for awarding us access to MareNostrum at the Barcelona Supercomputing centre (BSC), Spain.
 This research was partly carried out via the Frontera computing project at the Texas Advanced Computing centre.
 Frontera is made possible by National Science Foundation award OAC-1818253.
 This work was supported in part by a grant from the Swiss National Supercomputing Centre (CSCS) under project IDs s697 and s698.
 We acknowledge access to Piz Daint at the Swiss National Supercomputing Centre, Switzerland, under the University of Zurich’s share with the project ID uzh18.
 This work made use of infrastructure services provided by S3IT (\url{www.s3it.uzh.ch}), the Service and Support for Science IT team at the University of Zurich.
 All plots were created with the \textsc{matplotlib} library for visualisation with Python \citep{Hunter2007}.
 This project is part of the FIRE simulation collaboration.